It seems that North Carolina legislators learned from last year’s failed attempt to legalize online sports betting in the state.

 North Carolina’s bill allows for 10 to 12 online sportsbooks.
 It will permit sports betting lounges at professional sports facilities in the state.
 There are currently three retail sportsbooks at tribal casinos in North Carolina.

-The number of online licenses available in North Carolina is reasonable.
+The number of online licenses available in North Carolina is reasonable and would help facilitate the offering of competitive sports betting promos in NC as the various sportsbooks try to attract the custom of state bettors.
 Maryland, which launched online sports betting in late 2022, allows for up to 60 online sportsbooks.
 Rest assured, there won’t be that many.
 There are currently eight live in Maryland.

 When it comes to regulating the potential industry, North Carolina plans to do things similarly to Virginia and Tennessee.
 State lotteries run the show in both states, and North Carolina’s bill proposed that the North Carolina Education Lottery should regulate sports betting.